-Montenegro: KfW supports financially the power interconnection15.
-July 2016. / SEE Energy News
+Montenegro: KfW supports financially the power interconnection, SEE Energy News

 An agreement on the construction of Trans-Balkan energy corridor through Montenegro has been signed.
 It is 25 million euros worth, financed by the European Union and implemented by the German Development Bank (KfW).